Battle of Tulagi and Gavutu–Tanambogo: Background

-Japanese officers and petty officers (35) of the 3rd Kure Special Naval Landing Force who seized Tulagi in May 1942 and were killed almost to the last man in the Allied attacks on 7–9 August 1942.
+Headquarters of the Kure 3rd Special Naval Landing Force 3rd Company which participated in the capture of Tulagi in May 1942.
+Special Duty Lt.(jg) Kakichi Yoshimoto—who temporarily served as commander of the Tulagi Garrison—is seated in the center of the front row.
+Yoshimoto and most if not all the men pictured were killed during the fighting on 7–9 August 1942.

 The Allied plan to attack the southern Solomons was conceived by U.S. Admiral Ernest King, Commander in Chief, United States Fleet.
 He proposed the offensive to deny the use of the southern Solomon Islands by the Japanese as bases to threaten the supply routes between the U.S. and Australia, and to use them as starting points for a campaign with the objective of capturing or neutralizing the major Japanese base at Rabaul while also supporting the Allied New Guinea campaign, with the eventual goal of opening the way for the U.S. to retake the Philippines.
 U.S. Admiral Chester Nimitz, Allied commander-in-chief for Pacific forces, created the South Pacific theater with U.S. Vice Admiral Robert L. Ghormley in command, to direct the Allied offensive in the Solomons.

 Admiral Nimitz had proposed that the 1st Raiders do a raid on the seaplane base at Tulagi in May 1942; however, Generals Marshall and MacArthur as well as Admiral King believed a single battalion was too small for the landing.

 In preparation for the offensive, in May, U.S. Major General Alexander Vandegrift was ordered to move his 1st Marine Division from the U.S. to New Zealand.
 Other Allied land, naval, and air force units were sent to establish bases in Fiji, Samoa, and New Caledonia.
 Espiritu Santo in the New Hebrides was selected as the headquarters and main base for the impending offensive—codenamed Operation Watchtower—with the commencement date set for 7 August.
 At first, the Allied offensive was planned just for Tulagi and the Santa Cruz Islands, omitting Guadalcanal.
 However, after Allied reconnaissance discovered the Japanese airfield construction efforts on Guadalcanal, capturing that airfield was added to the plan, and the Santa Cruz operation was dropped.